DaleOrders/AWS-Study-Notes/README.md

 - Additional fee of $0.0025 per 1,000 objects tracked.
 - If an object is not accessed for 30 days, it will move into Standard-IA.

-This is good for objects that are unknown their access pattern.
+This is good for objects that have unknown or unpredictable access patterns.

 ### 1.4.10.
 Object Lifecycle Management